David Bloom

-David Jerome Bloom (May 22, 1963 – April 6, 2003) was an American television journalist (co-anchor of Weekend Today and reporter) until his sudden death in 2003 after a deep vein thrombosis (DVT) became a pulmonary embolism.
+David Jerome Bloom (May 22, 1963 – April 6, 2003) was an American television journalist (co-anchor of Weekend Today and reporter) until his sudden death in 2003 after a deep vein thrombosis (DVT) became a pulmonary embolism at the age of 39.

-Early and personal life
+Early life

 David Bloom was born in Edina, Minnesota, the son of Laura Jean (née Carmichael) and Harold James Bloom.
 He was an avid ice hockey player and state champion in high school debating in the National Forensic League.
-Bloom attended Pitzer College in Claremont, California, from 1981 to 1983, where he majored in political science.
+Bloom attended Pitzer College in Claremont, California, from 1981 to 1985, where he majored in political science.

 In 1985, Bloom was ranked top in the nation for intercollegiate policy debate.
 He and his partner, Greg Mastel, were ranked the top debate team in the nation before entering the National Debate Tournament of 1985.
-They lost in quarter finals to Loyola Marymount.
+They lost in quarter-finals to Loyola Marymount.